realduziy/PyCord-Bot/README.md

 Main library that is being used is Pycord : github.com/Pycord-Development/pycord or just install it via this command to make sure its all correct : py -3 -m pip install git+https://github.com/Pycord-Development/pycord

 All of the pip installs that I am using should be, discord, discord-bridge, requests, random, asyncio, asyncpraw and if thats not all of them then it's not my problem!

+Note:

+Basic bot functionalities have been completed as of 5/1/2023

 To-do list: